rrauschenbach/FeedExpander/README.md

   * `id=someId/tag=div|id=someId/tag=div 2|id=someId/tag=div 3`

+  To increase the performance of feeds with many entries, it may be a good idea to make use from the `limit` parameter which allows to reduce the number of entries in the feed.
+This makes sense for feeds which did not get updated too often or your feed reader fetches the feed frequently.
+  * `limit=10`

 ## Examples
-  Please note that the parameter values must be url encoded.
-The following url configurations are randomly picked and only used as examples.
+  You can make use of the feed creation page at http://localhost:9998/create which also does the url encoding for you.
+The following URL configurations are randomly picked and only used as examples.
 There exists NO agreement with page proprietor which allows to expand their feeds for commercial or private use.

   * golem.de feed at rss.golem.de/rss.php?feed=ATOM1.0 can be expanded by including the element with the id `screen`, than the third div element and than the article element below `id=screen/tag=div 3/tag=article`.
 The full encoded url looks as followed.
     `http://localhost:9998/expand?feedUrl=http%3A%2F%2Frss.golem.de%2Frss.php%3Ffeed%3DATOM1.0&include=id%3Dscreen%2Ftag%3Ddiv+3%2Ftag%3Darticle`